ethereum/trin/docs/contributing.md

 ## Error handling
 - Handle errors, avoid naked `.unwrap()`s, except for in unit tests.
-Write descriptive error messages that give context of the problem that occured.
+Write descriptive error messages that give context of the problem that occurred.
 - Meaningful error types should be used in place of `Result< _, String>`.
 	- General errors should use the [anyhow](https://docs.rs/anyhow/latest/anyhow/) crate.
 	- Custom / typed errors should derive from the `std::error::Error` trait.
 The [`thiserror`](https://docs.rs/thiserror/1.0.30/thiserror/) crate provides a useful macro to simplify creating custom error types.